projectatomic/rpm-ostree-toolbox/README.md

 contains a variety of tools and scripts for making disk images, the "repoweb" generator, and such.

-*NOTICE*: The base disk image generation here is deprecated.
-We're investing in Anaconda for this.

 The "postprocess" command is still useful though as a way to avoid creating multiple disk images for different variants.